How to Play Pool Better | Blatt Billiards

 “Ghost Ball” Technique

 This technique is where you picture an invisible ball next to the ball you want to hit.
-To learn this skill, take your cue and hold it above the ball and point it in the direction you want the ball to go.
-Now move your cue back slightly to the contact point the imaginary ball must strike the ball.
+To learn this skill, take your cue and hold it above the ball, and point it in the direction you want the ball to go.
+Now move your cue back slightly to the contact point the imaginary ball must strike the real ball.

-#4: Practice Your Swing
+Practice Your Swing

 Woman playing billiard game on a pool table